AnsonDev42/Minibase/README.md

 *you can also find in QueryPlanner code comment, but they are separated out with corresponding functions*

+0.0 Find all the requried var names in all conditions(both join and selection)

 0. Prepocess a bit for the body, by calling **removeCondition**() method.
 This method is responsible for removing conditions always True; return dummyOperator if any condition is False; and redundant-conditions(WIP).